kbkaiser/psfmember-upgrade/psf_civi_dev_notes.rst

 Disable all the CiviCRM modules except the base module.
 Leave that enabled.

 Disable the Drupal devel and frontpage modules, then uninstall them.
 Delete their files.
 Do the same for the CiviCRM theme module.
+Remove the SimplyCivi files from ``.../sites/all/themes/``

 Disable LogToboggan and LoginToboggan Rules Integration